MicrosoftDocs/azure-devops-docs/docs/boards/queries/query-by-date-or-current-iteration.md

 ---
 title: Query by date or current iteration
-titleSuffix: Azure Boards
+titleSuffix: Azure Boards and TFS
-description: Query for work items based on a date, a team's current iteration, or a sliding window of sprints in Azure Boards, Azure DevOps, & Team Foundation Server ms.custom: boards-queries ms.technology: devops-agile ms.prod: devops
+description: Query for work items based on a date, a team's current iteration, or a sliding window of sprints in Azure Boards & Team Foundation Server ms.custom: boards-queries ms.technology: devops-agile ms.prod: devops